Cahlil-Togonon/UPCARE_app/README.md

     wget https://download.geofabrik.de/asia/philippines-latest.osm.pbf
     ```

-3. Go back to the `./UPCARE-app/` root directory uild the application using *docker-compose*:
+3. Go back to the `./UPCARE-app/` root directory and build the application using *docker-compose*:

     ```
     cd ~/UPCARE-app